Write Long-form Blog Posts in Your Style & Tone with AI: Complete Guide

 And like the rest of us, you’ve been disappointed by it.
-Yes, it can write content, and some of it sounds pretty good, but all of it sounds like ChatGPT.
-Then, when you try to steer it with a prompt, it goes way too far in one direction and is very hard to dial into your specific brand’s style and tone.
+Yes, it can produce content, and some of it sounds pretty good, but all of it sounds like ChatGPT.
+Then, when you try to steer it with a prompt, it goes too far in that direction and is hard to dial into your specific brand's style and tone.

 “Sigh, if I could just show it my blog and our library of past posts, then it would ‘get’ me.”